VisualOps/cf-book/getting_started/amazon_web_services.md

 ## Connecting CloudFielder with AWS
-An Amazon Web Services account is necessary in order to get full functionality from VisualOps.
+An Amazon Web Services account is necessary in order to get full functionality from CloudFielder.

 ### Using AWS IAM credential
 #### 1 - Make sure IAM access is enabled.